 In this unit students investigate the role of the market in allocating resources and examine the factors that are likely to affect the price and quantity traded for a range of goods and services.
+Students consider contemporary issues to explain the need for government intervention in markets and why markets might fail to maximise society's living standards.
+Students also investigate the importance of international economic relationships in terms of their influence on Australia's living standards.

-- An introduction to microeconomics: the market system, resource allocation and government intervention what to produce, how much to produce for whom to produce and how to produce? - Domestic macroeconomic goals what are our domestic macroeconomic goals and how do they support living standards? - Australia and the international economy why does Australia trade with other countries, how does this affect our living standards?
+- An introduction to microeconomics: the market system, resource allocation and government intervention

+- Domestic macroeconomic goals

+- Australia and the international economy